 Egyptian Feldspar Writing Tablet Amulet

-An ancient Egyptian green feldspar amulet in the form of a writing tablet with a papyrus scepter or wadj on the back.
+An ancient Egyptian green feldspar amulet in the form of a writing tablet.
+Pierced for suspension or attachment.

 Late Period, ca. 700-30 BC.

 Feldspar, mined in the Libyan desert, was one of the six stones most prized by the ancient Egyptians.
 It's green color made it symbolic of life.
 Feldspar was specifically the preferred medium for scribal amulets.